 Campers are encouraged to wear comfortable and casual clothing to camp each day.
 Soft sole shoes are necessary to prevent slips and trips during activities throughout the day.
 Clothing should be weather appropriate, with any rain gear labeled with campers' names.

 Illnesses & Medication

-All medication must be labeled with the camper's name, name of the medication, dosage amount, times to be given, and adverse reactions.
+While non-prescription medication may be given to a child with written authorization from a parent only, prescription medication shall only be given to a child with written authorization from a parent AND doctor via the MAT Written Medication Consent Form (PDF).
+All medication must be labeled with the child’s name, name of the medication, dosage amount, times to be given, and adverse reactions.
 All medication must be in the original container from the pharmacy.
-Medication shall be kept in a locked container out of the reach of campers.
+Medication shall be kept in a locked container out of children’s reach.

-A camper's parent/guardian agrees to inform the Summer Day Camp within 24 hours or the next business day after the camper or any member of the immediate household has developed a reportable communicable disease, as defined by the State Board of Health, except for life threatening diseases which must be reported immediately.
+A child’s parent/guardian agrees to inform the Sumer Camp within 24 hours or the next business day after the child or any member of the immediate household has developed a reportable communicable disease, as defined by the State Board of Health, except for life threatening diseases which must be reported immediately.

 Sign In / Sign out

 Each child must be signed in and out every day they attend the program.
 The Creative Preschool is responsible for your child after they are signed in at the classroom.
 This responsibility is relinquished when your child is signed out at the end of the day.